Peer review process

 - Previous literature focused on the notion that NK cells clear metastatic lesions directly, within a short period.
 The authors' use of a more relevant model and time frame revealed the previously unexplored T cell-dependent mechanism of action of infused NK cells for long-term control of metastatic diseases.

 - Also important, the paper provides solid evidence for the contribution of IFNgamma produced by NK cells for activation of dendritic cells and T cells.
-This is an interesting finding that provokes additional questions concerning the action of the interferon-gamma in this context.
+This is an interesting finding that provokes additional questions concerning the action of the interferon gamma in this context.

-- The results from the clinical trial in cancer patients based on the same type of IL-15/12-conditioned NK cell infusions, were encouraging with respect to safety and showed signals of efficacy, which support the translatability of the author's findings.
+- The results from the clinical trial in cancer patients based on the same type of IL-15/12-conditioned NK cell infusions, was encouraging with respect to safety and showed signals of efficacy, which support the translatability of the author's findings.

 Weaknesses: